mborn1/pyoptex/docs/source/customization.rst

 >>>         raise e

 Note that some times, update formulas of the above form can be unstable.
-In such a case, the design can be created by passing `use_formulas=False` to :py:func:`create_splitk_plot_design <pyoptex.doe.fixed_structure.splitk_plot.wrapper.create_splitk_plot_design>`
+In such a case, the design can be created without update formulas by passing `use_formulas=False` to :py:func:`create_splitk_plot_design <pyoptex.doe.fixed_structure.splitk_plot.wrapper.create_splitk_plot_design>`

 .. warning::